©2023 OnPay, Inc.

 Offering an ICHRA health reimbursement plan can have benefits for both the employer and the employee.
 Once more, we spoke with Foery, who says that this type of arrangement can help with what has traditionally been a balancing act of understanding what each employee wants (and expects) from their health coverage.
 “There can be different advantages to offering an ICHRA,” says Foery.
 “First, it gives employees more choice since they can research the marketplace and find a plan that suits their personal needs best.”

-This also helps mitigate some of the hassles of trying to fulfill each employee’s needs.
-“ICHRAs can reduce some of the legwork employers typically go through trying to satisfy what everybody on staff expects from a group plan,” Foery explains.
+Foery points out this helps mitigate some of the hassles of trying to fulfill each employee’s needs.
+“ICHRAs can reduce some of the legwork employers typically go through trying to satisfy what everybody on staff expects from a group plan.”

 “If an owner is unable to meet participation requirements (maybe you only have 3 out of 10 employees who want to participate), you are not going to be eligible for a group plan,” Foery says.
 “So, an ICHRA could be a good solution for those companies with smaller teams.”